-Kuwait Finance House K.S.C.P. ("KFH") is the Parent Company and AUB is 100% subsidiary of KFH.
+AUB is 100% owned subsidiary of Kuwait Finance House K.S.C.P. ("KFH").
 KFH is a public shareholding company incorporated in the State of Kuwait on 23 March 1977 and operates under an Islamic Banking Licence issued by the Central Bank of Kuwait and its ordinary shares are listed in the Boursa Kuwait and Bahrain Bourse.

-In line with the Bank's plan to convert its operations in compliance with the Islamic Shari'ah principles, during 2023 after complying with all the requirements and guidelines by the Central Bank of Bahrain and Shari'ah Supervisory board of the Bank, the Bank has converted its Bahrain based conventional operations according to the Islamic Shari'ah principles and commenced its operations under the licence of an Islamic retail bank in Bahrain effective 10 December 2023.
-From that date, all activities in Bahrain are conducted in accordance with the Islamic Shari'ah principles, as approved by the Bank's Shari'ah Supervisory Board.
+In line with the Bank's plan to convert its operations in compliance with the Islamic Shari'a principles, during 2023 after complying with all the requirements and guidelines by the Central Bank of Bahrain and Shari'a Supervisory board of the Bank, the Bank has converted its Bahrain based conventional operations according to the Islamic Shari'a principles and commenced its operations under the licence of an Islamic retail bank in Bahrain effective 10 December 2023.
+From that date, all activities in Bahrain are conducted in accordance with the Islamic Shari'a principles, as approved by the Bank's Shari'a Supervisory Board.

-All income and expenses from Non Shari'ah compliant activities are treated based on the guidelines by the Shari'ah Supervisory Board.
+All income and expenses from Non Shari'a compliant activities are treated based on the guidelines by the Shari'a Supervisory Board.

-The interim condensed consolidated financial statements of the Group for the three month period ended 31 March 2024 were authorised for issue in accordance with a resolution of the Board of Directors dated 12 May 2024.
+The interim condensed consolidated financial statements of the Group for the six month period ended 30 June 2024 were authorised for issue in accordance with a resolution of the Board of Directors dated 13 August 2024.